Camping Hacks Part 5

 I placed some small pieces of wood over the flames.
 They started to burn - but the charcoal did not!
 In a few minutes, the egg carton flame sputtered out and that was the end of the fire.

-charcoal and egg carton fire starter
+A charcoal and egg carton fire starter with sticks of wood

 I ended up starting the fire with newspaper after all!